tarwn/lessthandot-hugo/blogs/content/posts/2009-03-09-scan-network-for-sql-server-instances.md

 This is the working command for directory paths other than the root:

-c: sqlping3cl.exe “-scantype range -startIP 192.168.xx.xx -EndIP 192.168.xx.xx -Output instance\_searchcorporate\_location.csv
+c: sqlping3cl.exe "-scantype range -startIP 192.168.xx.xx -EndIP 192.168.xx.xx -Output instance\_searchcorporate\_location.csv

 Next step in the SSIS package is to edit the second script task.
 This step will validate the file creation by SQL Ping and base the flow for the next step on the existence of the file.